CodingJellyfish/OI-Venture/README.md

 ## Hardware Requirement

-Your computer should support OpenGL 3.3 at least.
+Your computer should support OpenGL 3.3 or OpenGL ES 2.0.

 ## License